Moving To Germany in 2023 [19-Step How-To English Guide]

 Get A German Mobile Number

-• mobile contract that usually ties you for 24 months and you have the option to pay a new phone with it as well on your monthly bill.
+• mobile contract: It usually ties you up for 24 months.
+You have the option to purchase a new phone through installments as part of your contract.

-• prepaid sim only plan, which offers a lot more flexibility but no option to pay for a brand new phone in installments.
+• prepaid sim only plan: It offers a lot more flexibility and you can cancel anytime.
+These plans usually don’t have the option to pay for a brand-new phone in installments.

 After you have gotten acquainted a little bit with your new surroundings and checked out your commute to work, it is time to decide your primary means of transportation: bicycle, public transit, or a car.